astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

     - Click `Ok` to restore the Cheetah database from the backup file

 #### &emsp;Front-end:
-- In a CLI, move into the *\vue* folder and run the front-end tests
+- In a CLI, move into the *\vue* folder and open the Cypress UI
-    - `npm run test`
+    - `npx cypress open`
+- On the Cypress UI, run all test files in the Cypress test runner
+    - Click `Run all specs`

 #### &emsp;Back-end:
 - In a CLI, move into the *\dotnet\Portal\Portal.Test* folder and run the back-end tests